-In 1998, this BCFS® process (biological-chemical phosphorus and nitrogen removal) became the first of a series of new wastewater treatment processes developed by Mark van Loosdrecht, his team in Delft and Dutch water utilities.
-In the same year, the researchers also developed an particularly efficient method to remove ammonia and organic nitrogen components from wastewater: SHARON (single-reactor system for high-activity ammonium removal over nitrite).
+In 1998, this BCFS® process for phosphorus recovery became the first of a series of new wastewater treatment processes developed by Mark van Loosdrecht, his team in Delft and Dutch water utilities.
+In the same year, the researchers also developed a particularly efficient method to remove ammonia – one of the main sources of nitrogen pollution, alongside nitrogen oxides.

-The development of the SHARON process became the launching pad for a huge breakthrough that same year.
-A few years before, Mark van Loosdrecht’s research colleagues in Gijs Kuenen’s research group had surprisingly found bacteria that could convert ammonia and nitrite into nitrogen gas – the ANAMMOX® process.
+Over the years the researchers had searched for biological means to solve the nitrogen issues.
+In the early 1990s Mark van Loosdrecht’s research colleagues in Gijs Kuenen’s research group had surprisingly found bacteria that could convert ammonia and nitrite directly into nitrogen gas – the ANAMMOX® (anaerobic ammonium oxidation) process.

 In the following years, while SHARON and ANAMMOX® plants were implemented worldwide, Mark van Loosdrecht took wastewater treatment to the next level by studying other natural microbial processes in sludge, combining his experience in wastewater treatment with his knowledge about the physical interactions between bacteria on which he had focused at the start of his career.